What is CPA?

 Why Is It Good for Hanson?

-CPA afforded us the opportunity to complete more than 10 projects within the last six years.
+CPA afforded us the opportunity to complete more than 10 projects within the last eight years.
 These are projects that may not have ever been completed were it not for the CPA funds.
 These projects help us to strengthen our local economy by providing jobs for the local workforce.
 In addition, CPA funds were used for the preservation of Hanson's historic and natural resources both of which are essential to preserving and improving Hanson's community and quality of life.

 Who Decides How the Money Is Spent?